EPERLab/CLEW/docs/fichas/10_Potabilization.rst

 EmissionActivityRatio[r,t,e,m,y]
 ---------

-The data on emissions is based on the .....
-In new technologies for potabilization the emission activity ratio remains the same.
+The data of emissions is based on the National Inventory of Greenhouse Gases and Carbon Absorption from the National Meteorological Institute.

 .. table::